-- 16. Procedures: Obtain a listing of employees and officials employed during the fiscal period, and management's representation that the listing is complete.
-Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files. - 17.
+- 17. Procedures: Obtain a listing of employees and officials employed during the fiscal period, and management's representation that the listing is complete.
+Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files. - 18.
 Procedures: Randomly select one pay period during the fiscal period.
-For the employees selected under #16 above, obtain attendance records and leave documentation for the pay period, and: - a) Observe that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory). - b) Observe that supervisors approved the attendance and leave of the selected employees. - c) Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records. - d) Observe the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file.

-Results: Each employee selected had documentation of daily attendance and leave, supervisors approved the attendance and leave forms, any leave accrued or taken during the pay period is reflected in the cumulative leave records and the observed pay rate agreed to the authorized personnel file.
+For the employees selected under #16 above, obtain attendance records and leave documentation for the pay period, and: - a) Observe that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory). - b) Observe that supervisors approved the attendance and leave of the selected employees. - c) Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records. - d) Observe the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file. - 19.
+Procedures: Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
+Randomly select two employees or officials, obtain related documentation of the hours and pay rates used in management's termination payment calculations and the entity's policy on termination payments.
+Agree the hours to the employee or officials' cumulative leave records, agree the pay rates to the employee or officials' authorized pay rates in the employee or officials' personnel files, and agree the termination payment to entity policy. - 20.
+Procedures: Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g., payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and associated forms have been filed, by required deadlines.